dendronhq/dendron-site/vault/tags.scope.common.lookup.md

 - Things to do with lookup widget.

 ## Anti-examples
 - Note lookup slow (or bad results).
-That should go into #scope.retrieve.note-lookup
+That should go into #feature.lookup
 - refactor command would belong to #scope.structure
 - note lookup would belong to #scope.retrieve